 Dutch classes for adults - general information

-We offer adult classes in New Jersey, Manhattan and Westchester County NY.
+We offer adult classes in person in Manhattan and also online.
 The Dutch Adult classes focus to learn Dutch in a relaxed environment.
 It is fun to learn Dutch and we offer different levels.
 Our teachers can help you start learning Dutch from scratch, or improve your conversation skills.
 We customize the class in order to give you the most satisfaction.
-We use the method Vanzelfsprekend and Niet Vanzelfsprekend - written by one of our Flemish teachers.
+We use the method Vanzelfsprekend and Niet Vanzelfsprekend - written by one of our (former) Flemish teachers.
 With this program you will learn Dutch fast and even if you would miss a class, you can catch up by working on your missed lesson at home.

 For detailed information about our course fees, times and locations go to the adult registration page of this website

 The following information has been provided by the Nederlandse Taalunie.

 Dutch, a language with 24 million speakers

 Dutch is an official language in the Netherlands, Belgium, Suriname and also in Aruba, Curaçao and Sint Maarten.
 About 24 million people speak Dutch as a mother tongue.

 The Netherlands is virtually 100% Dutch-speaking.
 In 1980 the cooperation between the Netherlands and Flanders in the field of the Dutch language policy was confirmed by founding the Nederlandse Taalunie - or the Dutch Language Union.

 Belgium is a multilingual country, with Dutch being spoken in the northern region (Flanders), French in the south (Wallonia) and a small German-speaking area in the east.
 Brussels, the capital, is officially both French and Dutch-speaking.
 Flanders is one of the two founding partners of the Nederlandse Taalunie.